What is Student Engagement, and why is it important?

 One of the ways to engage students in learning is clearly defining goals and academic objectives to help students work towards a set target.
 Outlining expectations empowers students to create a study plan and abide by it to keep up with peers and improve performance.
 This will also enable them to complete and share their work on time, which inherently builds accountability.

 Unleash the fun in learning by introducing games into the mix!
 Incorporating game-based learning, such as pop quizzes, brain teasers, puzzles, etc., can be a great way to boost student attention spans and motivation to understand concepts and increase student engagement.
-Introducing game-based modules at the end of a class is also an effective way to solidify essential topics and revise what was taught.
+Introducing game-based modules at the end of a class is also one of the best practices for student engagement, as it is an effective way to solidify essential topics and revise what was taught.

 As unreal as it sounds, storytelling makes for an incredibly effective pedagogical approach.
 By storytelling, we don’t necessarily mean that teachers need to incorporate fairy tales as part of their lesson plans.
 But, they can illustrate concepts, ideas and information by narrating an intriguing story about them.
 This makes the learning material more appealing and is among the best classroom activities to engage students.